Large Model Performance Optimization Guide

 Introduction to Parallel Feature

 In large model training, due to the increase of data volume and model complexity, the computational capacity of a single computing node is difficult to meet the training demand.
-In order to improve the training efficiency and accelerate the training process, a parallel strategy is usually used to distribute the computational tasks to multiple computational nodes for computation.
+In order to improve the training efficiency and accelerate the training process, a parallel strategy is usually used to distribute the computational tasks to multiple computational nodes.

 For details, refer to Parallel Strategy Guide.